doc-d-nhr/data-sci/README.md

 # data-sci
-This is my Git Repositary
+This is my Git Repository
+author - d nihar